StefanoAllesina/BSD-QBio2/misc/homepage/homepage.md

 To accommodate the diverse background of our students, we have created two tracks for the computing tutorials.

 - Basic Computing I and II: dedicated to new users who are not familiar with `R` or programming in general.
 It will guide students step-by-step, introducing the `R` syntax and showing how to write well-organized code for data analysis and scientific research.
 - Advanced Computing I and II: dedicated to experienced `R` users, will focus on manipulating large data sets, plotting, the UNIX terminal, and the use of regular expressions.

-To decide which track you want to choose, please consult the lecture material, and make sure that it is at the right level for you:
+To decide which track you want to choose, please consult the lecture materials, and make sure that the content is at the right level for you:

 - Basic Computing I ([web](https://github.com/StefanoAllesina/BSD-QBio2/blob/master/tutorials/basic_computing_1/code/basic_computing_1.Rmd), [pdf](https://github.com/StefanoAllesina/BSD-QBio2/raw/master/tutorials/basic_computing_1/code/basic_computing_1.pdf))
 - Basic Computing II ([web](https://github.com/StefanoAllesina/BSD-QBio2/blob/master/tutorials/basic_computing_2/code/basic_computing_2.Rmd), [pdf](https://github.com/StefanoAllesina/BSD-QBio2/raw/master/tutorials/basic_computing_2/code/basic_computing_2.pdf))